The Aerosol Awakening: Shepard Fairey On Street Art’s Infiltration of Miami Art Week

-Art for Nobody's Sake: The 59th Street Bridge Anonymous
+Art for Nobody's Sake: The 59th Street Bridge Anonymous.
+UPDATE: Mystery solved.

 Joe Iurato: A Trouble Maker With Hope at Taglialatella